 Location of residency: MarylandView website Save Need help writing this grant?

+The Janice Hollmann Grant was added to the Keep Maryland Beautiful Grant Program in 1990.
 Janice Hollmann exemplified citizen leadership of local land trusts in Maryland.
 She co-founded the Severn River Land Trust and the Arundel Conservation Trust, and served on the Severn River Commission.
 She was Izaac Walton League’s Conservationist of the Year in 1989 and the Capital newspaper’s Person of the Year for 1990.
 Janice died of cancer in April 1990.